 Does wine go bad?
 The short answer is yes, wine can expire.
 But there’s a bit more to it!
 Find out below what causes wine to go bad along and how to tell if wine is bad.
 Does alcohol expire?
 Can Pinot Noir and other types of red wine go bad?
 How long do wine bottles last after being opened?
 We’re here to settle these questions for good.
 Keep reading to find the answers you’re looking for.

-What Causes Wine to Go Bad?
+What Causes Wine To Go Bad?

-Check out the top three reasons why bottles of wine go bad after opening them:
+Here are the top three reasons why bottles of wine go bad after opening them:

 1. Oxidation